Top 10 party Games

 2 – Paint the Egg Cartons

-Next, flip the cartons back over and paint the cartons green with the paint.
+1. Flip the cartons back over and paint the cartons green with the paint.
 Then set aside and let them dry for at least 10 minutes (craft paint dries fast!).

 While your cartons are drying, you can move onto making the butterflies so you’re not just sitting around waiting for paint to dry!
+This only works if you have enough space for the egg cartons to dry, so I recommend clearing out some space to be a drying area before you do this!

 egg carton that's painted half green